w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate assistive technology interaction with form fields and controls that have meaningful instructions.
 Then demonstrate interaction with form fields and controls that do not have such instructions.
-Reflect with students on how these instructions help all users, including those with disabilities, to provide the appropriate input and to understand the forms purpose.
+Reflect with students on how these instructions help all users, including those with disabilities, to provide the appropriate input and to understand the form purpose.
 * Show examples of forms that require instructions to understand their purpose.
 Discuss with students which instructions they would provide to help users understand the form.
 For example, what type of data the form collects and general timing instructions for the form.
 * Show examples of form fields that collect data in a specific format, for example fields collecting dates as well as phone numbers.
 Content authors should include examples of how to provide the input, unless these examples compromise the security and purpose of the form.
 * Demonstrate approaches for providing instructions for multi-step processes.
 For example, including  information about the current step and about the total number of steps in the page title or before the form.